open-policy-agent/gatekeeper/README.md

 Note the `match` field, which defines the scope of objects to which a given constraint will be applied.
 It supports the following matchers:

    * `kinds` accepts a list of objects with `apiGroups` and `kinds` fields that list the groups/kinds of objects to which the constraint will apply.
 If multiple groups/kinds objects are specified, only one match is needed for the resource to be in scope.
+   * `scope` accepts `*`, `Cluster`, or `Namespaced` which determines if cluster-scoped and/or namesapced-scoped resources are selected. (defaults to `*`)
    * `namespaces` is a list of namespace names.
 If defined, a constraint will only apply to resources in a listed namespace.
    * `excludedNamespaces` is a list of namespace names.
 If defined, a constraint will only apply to resources not in a listed namespace.
    * `labelSelector` is a standard Kubernetes label selector.
    * `namespaceSelector` is a standard Kubernetes namespace selector.
 If defined, make sure to add `Namespaces` to your `configs.config.gatekeeper.sh` object to ensure namespaces are synced into OPA.
 Refer to the [Replicating Data section](#replicating-data) for more details.

 Note that if multiple matchers are specified, a resource must satisfy each top-level matcher (`kinds`, `namespaces`, etc.) to be in scope.
 Each top-level matcher has its own semantics for what qualifies as a match.
 An empty matcher is deemed to be inclusive (matches everything).
+Also understand `namespaces`, `excludedNamespaces`, and `namespaceSelector` will match on cluster scoped resources which are not namespaced.
+To avoid this adjust the `scope` to `Namespaced`.

 ### Replicating Data